Business minister Ivan McKee quits government after being offered role with 'less responsibility'

 Mr McKee said the conversation was “very cordial”, adding: “Me and Humza are friends, so it’s not anything to do with that.
 It’s purely professional.”

-Elsewhere, he said Ms Forbes is a “hugely talented individual” and will be a loss to the government.
+Elsewhere, he said Ms Forbes was a “hugely talented individual” and would be a loss to the Government.

+The explanation came as leading business bodies spoke of their disappointment over Mr McKee’s exit from the trade portfolio.

+Dr Liz Cameron, chief executive of the Scottish Chambers of Commerce, said: “Firms need the new First Minister to adopt a pro-business attitude that helps drive growth, attract investment and create jobs so that Scotland can build a globally competitive economy.
+That can only be delivered if the Scottish Government makes economic growth its driving mission and works in a real, honest and open partnership with the business community.